Year 3

 We hope that you have had a wonderful and peaceful Easter.

-During Mathematics, children will continue to focus on the four operations - addition, subtraction, multiplication and division as well as learning to tell the time.
+During Mathematics lessons, children will continue to focus on the four operations - addition, subtraction, multiplication and division as well as learning to tell the time.
 This will involve telling and writing the time from an analogue clock, including using Roman numerals from I to XII, and 12-hour and 24-hour clocks.
 In statistics, children will learn to interpret and present data using bar charts, pictograms and tables.
-They will also solve one-step and two-step questions [for example ‘How many more?’ and ‘How many fewer?’] using information presented in scaled bar charts and pictograms and tables.
+They will also solve one-step and two-step questions [for example ‘How many more?’ and ‘How many fewer?’] using information presented in bar charts and pictograms and tables

-PE - Our PE day continues to be every Wednesday and children will be developing and improving their athletic skills.
-Please make sure that children are in P.E. kit every Wednesday.
+PE - Our PE session will continue to take place every Wednesday, and this term, children will continue to develop their fitness, so please make sure they are in P.E. kits, every Wednesday.
 Please also make sure that all jewellery is removed, ear rings taken out and long hair tied back, in line with health and safety guidelines.

-Homework - All children have been given passwords for Read theory accounts and Rockstar’s times-tables (for 30 minutes, each week) - please ensure that your child goes onto these and completes some of the activities.
+Homework - All children have been given passwords for Read theory accounts and Rockstar’s times-tables - please ensure that your child goes onto these and completes some of the activities.
 Please also continue to listen to your child read at least three times a week.
 Once you have heard them read, question them about what they have read.
 This is a good way of developing understanding of the text.
+Children have also been given handwriting books so please make sure that they complete the weekly handwriting task set.

 Year 3 staff.